-3.5.
+3.4.
 Senior Management Team role and responsibilities

-The Head of each operational Division and the Chief Executive shall comprise the SMT.
-As outlined in Appendix 1, the four operational divisions are currently as follows:
+The Authority's executive operate within a matrix organisational structure.
+The Chief Executive and the Principal Officers shall comprise the SMT.
+As outlined in Appendix 1, the five key functions of the Authority operating within the matrix structure are as follows: